-We watch a lot of Hollywood movies, so we expected Bangkok to be a horribly seedy place with a dark underworld of illegal activity where sexual deviants and unnatural acts are performed on every corner.
+My wife and I watch a lot of Hollywood movies, so we expected Bangkok Thailand to be a horribly seedy place with a dark underworld of illegal activity where sexual deviants and unnatural acts are performed on every corner.
 Instead, it was an amazing city with great food and nice people.
 Obviously, we were pretty disappointed.

 As the capital of Thailand, Bangkok is unsurprisingly huge like Cairo, Egypt with a similarly huge population of over eight million people, all of whom seem to constantly be on the road at the same time (but more about that later).

 Downtown Bangkok is attractively littered with skyscrapers, people, and shopping malls.
 It was easy to see why the producers of “The Hangover” trilogy chose the city for its second installment—Bangkok is essentially the Las Vegas of Asia (well, assuming you don’t count Macau).
 Though, to be honest, I’m not even sure Bangkok has gambling.